Efficient comparison of independence structures of log-linear models: Metric

 By the dependence $\cd{X_i}{X_j}{\uu,X_W}_{\MQ}$ and \autoref{t:hojsgaard}, we have that, in the instantiated graph \graph{\uu}{\MQ} (Figure~\ref{fig:graph:D2}), there is a path from $i$ to $j$ satisfying that none of its nodes are in $W$.
 We denote the sequence corresponding to this path by $\secuencia$.

-Now, by the independence $\ci{X_i}{X_j}{\uu,X_W}_{\MQ}$ and \autoref{t:hojsgaard}, in the instantiated graph \graph{\uu}{\MP} (Figure~\ref{fig:graph:D1}) there is no path from $i$ to $j$ ``outside" of $W$, i.e., a path satisfying that none of its nodes are in $W$.
+Now, by the independence $\ci{X_i}{X_j}{\uu,X_W}_{\MQ}$ and \autoref{t:hojsgaard}, in the instantiated graph \graph{\uu}{\MP} (Figure~\ref{fig:graph:D1}) there is no path from $i$ to $j$ that is disconnected from $W$, i.e., a path satisfying that none of its nodes are in $W$.
 In particular, the sequence of nodes $\secuencia$ cannot be a path in \MP.
 This implies that at least one pair of subsequent nodes in $\secuencia$ has no edge between them in \graph{\uu}{\MP}, while it does have an edge between them in \graph{\uu}{\MQ}.
-Let us denote this edge by indices $k$ and $l$, as shown in the figures.
+We have denoted this edge by indices $k$ and $l$, as shown in the figures.

 By simple inspection of the figure one can infer that $W$ separates $k$ and $l$ in \graph{\uu}{\MP}.
 From the right-to-left implication of \autoref{t:hojsgaard}, we have that $\ci{X_k}{X_l}{\uu,X_W}_{\MP}$, and then the axiom of Strong Union\footnote{For a model $H$, the Strong Union axiom is satisfied if: $\ci{X_A}{X_B}{X_Z}_H \implies \ci{X_A}{X_B}{X_{Z\cup W}}_H$}, implies that $\ci{X_k}{X_l}{\uu,X_{W'}}_{\MP}$, with $W' = V\setminus\left( \{k,l\}\cup U \right)$.